-CNPS beneficiaries have access to prompt, confidential, legal advice from in-house legal counsel experienced in nursing or health law.
+CNPS beneficiaries may request confidential, legal advice from in-house legal counsel experienced in nursing or health law.
 This includes information about professional obligations and professional liability issues in specific circumstances and the explanation of legal steps to take and actions to avoid when an incident has occurred.

 The CNPS can also provide pre-contractual review of professional service agreements.
 This service is to assist beneficiaries in identifying wording or content in a proposed agreement that may give rise to issues within the realm of professional obligations, responsibility or liability.
 It is not intended to address pure employment or commercial terms.